Prince of the City: Filming

+Music

+The film score was composed by Paul Chihara.
+Due to a musician's union strike at the time, the score was recorded in Paris and conducted by Georges Delerue.
+Chihara:

+"The symphonic orchestra was large (about 60 musicians) with a superb jazz saxophonist Pierre Gossez, who had often performed with major jazz greats, including Duke Ellington.
+Many of the musicians were from the Paris Opera Orchestra, who had just recorded the newly discovered third act of Alban Berg’s opera Lulu under Pierre Boulez.
+I could not have asked for a better, ideal orchestra or conductor for my score."

 Distribution

 Orion opened the film in a select group of theaters to allow time for good reviews and word-of-mouth to build demand ahead of wider release.
 It could not afford television advertising, and relied heavily on print ads, including an unusual three-page spread in The New York Times.

 Reception

 Critical reception

 Upon its release, Prince of the City garnered mixed reviews, some of which complained about its excessive length, or unfavorably compared Williams' performance to Al Pacino's in Serpico, Lumet's previous film about police corruption.
 Roger Ebert of the Chicago Sun-Times called it "a very good movie and, like some of its characters, it wants to break your heart.
 Maybe it will."
 Janet Maslin of The New York Times praised its "sharply detailed landscape" and states that its "brief characterizations are so keenly drawn that dozens of them stand out with the forcefulness of major performances."
 She concludes that it "begins with the strength and confidence of a great film, and ends merely as a good one.
 The achievement isn't what it first promises to be, but it's exciting and impressive all the same."

 The film was not commercially successful in theatres, earning only $8.1 million of its $8.6 million cost.
 Prince of the City holds a 93% approval rating on Rotten Tomatoes, based on 28 reviews with an average rating of 7.5/10.
 On Metacritic, it has a score of 81% based on reviews from 15 critics.

 The film was praised by Akira Kurosawa.